-- Muscle strain – The body stores stress in the muscles of the neck, so the more stress you are dealing with, the more strain there is placed on the muscles of the neck.
+The body stores stress in the muscles of the neck, so the more stress you are dealing with, the more strain you put on the muscles of the neck.
 This can lead to pain, misalignments, and eventually the irritated nerves that cause headaches.
 It is no wonder then that the most common type of a headache is a tension headache.

-- Poor posture – This is extremely common in an office setting.
-Even if your monitors are placed a little lower than eye level, this can lead to a forward head position.
+This is extremely common in an office setting.
+Even if your monitors are a little lower than eye level, this can lead to a forward head position.
 When the head is not positioned directly over the shoulders, the amount of stress on the neck increases exponentially.
 Other causes of poor posture are regularly checking mobile devices, holding a phone between one’s neck and shoulder, and sitting in a hunched position.